DATA BREACH: Is Your ATS Putting You at Risk?

 You want the data center to be certified and audited to guarantee they are compliant with industry standards.
 Below are some of the key certification standards to ask about:

 • HIPAA: Protects against health information of patients.
-This certification is especially important DATA BREACH: Is Your ATS Putting You At Risk? for those working in the healthcare industry.
+This certification is especially important DATA BREACH: Is Your ATS Putting You At Risk? for those working in the healthcare industry and within healthcare staffing software.
 It assures all security measures are in place when handling sensitive patient data.

 • PCI DSS: Offers enhanced data security when processing credit cards online to ensure all identities are protected.